Codelab / 06 Functions and Methods / Lesson Document

 Types

-We’ve covered a few different ways Python handles data already.
-We can describe them as “data structures”, a general term for a way for a computer to, ah, structure its data.
+We’ve covered a few different ways to represent and organize data already: booleans, integers, strings, floats, etc. We can describe these as “data structures”, a general term for a way for a computer to, ah, structure its data.
 Programming languages have their own specific kinds of built-in data structures and we’ll eventually discuss using custom ones in external libraries and even building our own.
 For now, we’ve played around with a few of the ones in Python’s standard set.

 (There’s some distinction between the term “data structure” and “data type” or simply “type”, but for our purposes we can mostly use them interchangeably, at least for now.)